 We work with community partners through all of our programs and special projects.
 Our work is rooted in community-engaged scholarship, and as such, our community partners identify projects and bring them to CESI.
 We then identify the right program within CESI to meet the needs of the community partner.
 Below is a brief description of each of the programs and how they work:

 CESI works with students in a variety of ways.
 We employ students across our programs on community-enaged projects, and occasionally seek organizational support.
-Examples of student opportunities at CESI include: Research Shop internships, practicum placements, and other roles supporting the Guelph Lab, CETL program, the Knowledge Mobilization program, and other special projects.
+Examples of student opportunities at CESI include: Research Assistant and Project Manager positions with the Research Shop, practicum placements, and other roles supporting the Guelph Lab, CETL program, the Knowledge Mobilization program, and special projects.
 We post all open positions on our website, advertise via our social media, and circulate through our email networks.